pnp/cli-microsoft365/docs/docs/cmd/pp/card/card-remove.md

 : The name of the card.
 Specify either `id` or `name` but not both.

 `--asAdmin`
-: Set, to remove the card as admin
+: Run the command as admin for environments you do not have explicitly assigned permissions to.

 `--confirm`
 : Don't prompt for confirmation